Peter Schmeichel

 Peter Bolesław Schmeichel (born 18 November 1963) is a Danish former professional footballer who played as a goalkeeper.
 During eight seasons at English club Manchester United, he won 15 trophies including five Premier League titles, three FA Cups, and captaining the club to victory in the 1999 UEFA Champions League final to complete the treble.
 Schmeichel also played for the Denmark national team, with which he won the UEFA European Championship in 1992.
 Regarded as one of the greatest goalkeepers of all time, he was voted the IFFHS World's Best Goalkeeper in 1992 and 1993, while the International Federation of Football History & Statistics ranked Schmeichel among the top 10 goalkeepers of the 20th century.

 Born in Gladsaxe, Copenhagen, Schmeichel is tall and weighed close to 100 kg during his playing days, and wore specially-made size XXXL football shirts.
 A fierce competitor, he often loudly criticised perceived mistakes by his defenders.
 Unusually for a goalkeeper, he scored 11 goals during his career, including one for the national team.
 He was also the most capped player for Denmark, playing 129 games between 1987 and 2001, until he was overtaken by Simon Kjær in 2023.
 In addition to Euro 92, he played for his country at the 1998 FIFA World Cup and three more European Championship tournaments.
 He captained the national team in 30 matches.
 He also represented Gladsaxe-Hero, Hvidovre, Brøndby, Sporting CP, Aston Villa and Manchester City in a career that lasted from 1981 until 2003 and yielded 24 trophies.

-In 2001, Schmeichel won a public poll held by Reuters, in which the majority of the 200,000 participants voted him as the best goalkeeper ever, ahead of Lev Yashin and Gordon Banks.
+In 2001, Schmeichel won a public poll held by Reuters, in which the majority of the 200,000 participants voted him as the best goalkeeper in history, ahead of Lev Yashin and Gordon Banks.
 In 2003, Schmeichel was inducted into the English Football Hall of Fame in recognition of his impact on the English game.
-In March 2004, he was named as one of the "125 greatest living footballers", at the FIFA 100 celebrations.
-Schmeichel's son, Kasper, is also a professional goalkeeper, currently playing for Scottish side Celtic and the Denmark national team.
+In March 2004, he was named among the "125 greatest living footballers" on the FIFA 100 list.
+His son Kasper was also a professional goalkeeper, known for playing for Scottish side Celtic, the Premier League winning iteration of Leicester City and the Denmark national team.